seanpue/graphtransliterator/docs/usage.rst

 Ambiguity checking can also be done on demand using :meth:`check_for_ambiguity`.

+Ambiguity checking is not performed if loading from a serialized GraphTransliterator using :meth:`GraphTransliterator.load` or :meth:`GraphTransliterator.loads`.

 Setup Validation
 ----------------
-Graph Transliterator validates both the "easy reading" configuration and the direct configuration using the module :py:mod:`cerberus`.
-To turn off validation, set the initialization parameter :obj:`check_settings` to ``False``.
-Setup errors will result in a :obj:`ValueError`, and errors will be reported using :func:`logging.warning`.
+Graph Transliterator validates both the "easy reading" configuration and the direct configuration using the :py:mod:`marshmallow` library.

 Transliteration and Its Exceptions
 ==================================